avyfain/avyfain.github.io/contact.md

 title: Contact
 ---

 I like getting feedback.
 Shoot me an email at avy@faingezicht.com, and I will try to answer within a day.
+To receive my posts directly to your inbox, sign up below.

+{% include subscribe_form.html %}

 Alternatively, you can reach out through social media: